open-mmlab/mmagic/docs/en/tutorial/customize_models.md

 from .basicvsr_net import BasicVSRNet
 ```

-## Specifying in Configuration File
+## Specification in Configuration File

 Given the above model, the specification in the configuration file is straightforward.
 We see that the argument `type` is just the name of the backbone, and other arguments correspond to that in the backbone.